- Getting Started

 Whilst typing out your questions you’ll be presented with some suggestions from our community, followed by some from our documentation.
 Take some time to look through those, your question may already be answered saving you some valuable time.
 If not, just continue opening a support ticket by filling in the form.

 If your question is about a specific plugin or theme we offer then be sure to select that.

 - First and foremost, ensure you’re using the most recent versions of WordPress, all themes, and all plugins.

 - You should always test anything new including upgrades on a sandbox install first.
 If you do this on a production site then you do so at your own peril and we can’t be held accountable.

 - When granting support staff access, you are giving us expressed permission to troubleshoot your issue.
-This involves temporarily deactivating plugins and themes; as well as editing code.
-Therefore it is important you do a backup first.
+This involves temporarily deactivating plugins and themes; as well as updating and editing code.
+Therefore, it is important you do a backup first.
 If there is anything you don’t want us to do, let us know when granting access.
 We will work quickly to minimize downtime.
 You should grant access on sandbox installs when possible.

 - Be clear and concise.
 Include the steps you’ve taken, version numbers, if you’re using multisite or single site, if you have errors, include the errors so we can see what they are.

 - Detail how to recreate the issue, where and how it happens.

 - Include illustrative screenshots where applicable that clearly show the problem.

 - If you know there is a conflict with another plugin or theme then please include relevant details (for example the plugin name, and a link to where we can download it).